gilliganondata/gilliganondata_site/content/post/2017-05-28-video-should-analysts-become-more-data-science-y/index.md

 author: Tim Wilson
 date: '2017-05-28'
 slug: should-analysts-become-more-data-science-y
+categories:
-categories: video
+  - video
-tags: analytics, data science, rstats
+tags:
+  - analytics
+  - data science
+  - rstats
 ---

 The distinction between analytics and data science is either incredibly clear or incredibly murky.
 Or it's somewhere in between.
 I spent a hot minute 15 years into my career thinking I would become a data scientist...and quickly realized that there is too much calcification of the neurons in my brain for that to happen.